Brandon Crawford Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The Brewers pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 66 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (67 total, 1.3 per game).

+- Peralta gets the start for the Brewers, his 10th of the season.
+He is 5-3 with a 3.81 ERA and 54 strikeouts through 52 2/3 innings pitched.

+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw six innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.